Necryl/second_brain/Current Directive/Current Directive.md

-## Work Push Fight and nothing else, Just work work work
+# Work Push Fight and nothing else, Just work work work
-## work until my bones crack, spare nothing
+# work until my bones crack, spare nothing
-## we a
+# we are going all in
+# Maximum Effort without end
 ---
 2025-07-28
 if we are gonna change